fommil/jzon/README.md

 Best in class **security** is achieved with an aggressive *early exit* strategy that avoids costly stacktraces, even when parsing malformed numbers.
 Malicious (and badly formed) payloads are rejected before finishing reading.

-**Fast compilation** and **future proofing** is possible thanks to [Magnolia](https://propensive.com/opensource/magnolia/) which allows us to generate boilerplate in a way that will survive the exodus to Scala 3. `zio-json` is internally implemented using the [`java.io.Reader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Reader.html) interface which is making a comeback to center stage in Loom.
+**Fast compilation** and **future proofing** is possible thanks to [Magnolia](https://propensive.com/opensource/magnolia/) which allows us to generate boilerplate in a way that will survive the exodus to Scala 3. `zio-json` is internally implemented using a [`java.io.Reader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Reader.html)-like interface which is making a comeback to center stage in Loom.

 **Simplicity** is achieved by using well-known software patterns and avoiding bloat.
 The only requirement to use this library is to know about Scala's encoding of typeclasses, described in [Functional Programming for Mortals](https://leanpub.com/fpmortals/read#leanpub-auto-functionality).